WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 one `get`/`set` accessor in one property, this expansion would lead to incorrect syntax in Swift and ultimately make the code not compile.

-TODO: The previous code snippet does not compile
+TODO: A snapshot shows duplicate get and set accessors in a property declaration does not compile

 ### Name Conflicts by Referring Declarations in Other Frameworks